 Among other reasons, the US is witnessing an unparalleled rise in inflation.
 Amid steeply rising prices, a high consumer index and the strains of unemployment, indulgences like OTT subscriptions have taken a back seat.

 Another cause for the drop in the subscriber base of Netflix can be linked to the ongoing Russia-Ukraine conflict.
-The ongoing sanctions on Russia by the US and other western nations have led Netflix to suspend its streaming service in the country, which had a large number of paid subscribers.
+The ongoing sanctions on Russia by the US and other western nations have led Netflix to suspend its streaming service in the country, which had many paid subscribers.

 This is understandable but unlikely to last long.
 With the re-emergence of pre-pandemic economic levels and steady resurgence of global purchasing power, financial experts see an upwards trend in this direction.
-The question you should be asking yourself is whether the concerns on declining subscriber growth are yet to be fully priced in, or is Netflix a great buy at these multiyear lows?
+You should ask yourself whether the concerns on declining subscriber growth are yet to be fully priced in, or is Netflix a great buy at these multiyear lows?